Wednesday, 26 March 2025

 I still don’t know where the voice of this mature woman came out from me and I said, “Move your arm!” loudly.
 There was a sudden shock in the energy I felt just before and the man seemed to take away his arm and still stare ahead.
 This time around, I turned my face towards him, forcing him to look at me.
 I stared him in the eyes and said with a very angry and severe tone, “Keep your hands away from me”.
 I said it again in Hindi and made sure to get an eye contact from anyone in the bus who was looking forwards me.
 The man’s demeanor changed completely and he slid to the outer corner of the seat.
 He stayed there till I had to get off the bus.
 Ferociously on the outside and weak and trembling in the inside, I ordered him to move out of my way so that I could get to the passage way.
 I kept looking at him with disgust till I got off the bus.
 He didn’t look up at all.

 I got off the bus, a changed human being.
 I was now learning that this would also be something I had to learn to deal with.
-I was growing up fast.#metoo
+I was growing up fast.

-This is an empowering #metoo story of survival and strength
+This is an empowering #metoo story of survival and strength.
+If you liked this story, consider sharing it with your friends and family.

 Saturday, 8 March 2025

-Learning to be a Woman - Incidents 1
+Learning to be a Woman - a bloody mess to deal with

 Black kite, soaring high